b38tn1k/wavtoy/README.md

 # TING
 SYNTH 0.05 0.7 0.02 0.05 0.5 0.2 12 1

-# You can sequence multiple tracks, eg
+# You can build a song out of sections, eg

-TRACK 1
+SEQUENCE
+SEC1 SEC2
+SEC1
+SEC1 SEC2
+END SEQUENCE

+SEC1

-# each TRACK keyword sets the sequencer cursor to zero.
+# each SEC# keyword starts a new section
-# It is sometimes it is easier to write the instrument parts seperate
-# It is also the only way to write polyrhythms

 # the DIV keyword sets the beat resolution, for example: